What are the most spectacular roads in the USA?

 Rocky Point is a high mountain peak at an elevation of 1.900m (6,233ft) above the sea level, located in Idaho County, in the US state of Idaho.

-Lookout Mountain is a high mountain peak at an elevation of 2,237m (7,339ft) above sea level, located in Jefferson County, in the US state of Colorado.
+Pride of the West Mine is a high mountain gold mine at an elevation of 3,662 m (12,014 ft) above sea level, located in Chaffee County, in the U.S. state of Colorado.
+It’s one of the highest roads in Colorado.

 Bear Mountain